Opinionated Fable2 - Architecture & Performance

 }

-As we can see it is very typical kind domain modelish code.
-Typical F# - DDD 101 thing.
-I will explain domain model in separate section but let’s first see the generated JavaScript code.
+As we can see, it is a very typical kind of domain model code.
+Typical F# - DDD 101 stuff.
+I will explain domain models in a separate section, but let's first see the generated JavaScript code.

 export const ValidateModule = function (__exports) {